 An important component of the airborne gravity system is the on-board laser altimeter, enabling the calculation of a very accurate digital terrain model in the survey area.
 Poorly modelled terrain data could cause a significant error in the processed gravity data.

 SGL's airborne gravimeter is tolerant of turbulent flying conditions.
 It delivers good results when flown under normal weather and turbulence conditions, similar to the conditions required to fly a magnetometer survey.
 The AIRGrav system itself is lightweight, with an installed weight of less than 100 kg.
-This allows it to be installed in survey aircraft in conjunction with other geophysical equipment, including that necessary for magnetic surveys (Figure 1).
+This allows it to be installed in survey aircraft in conjunction with other geophysical equipment, including that necessary for magnetic surveys.
+Figure 1 shows an SGL Grand Caravan fitted with both an AIRGrav and a magnetometer system.